-Fonolo allows for number of concurrent call-backs for each Target or Target Group to be limited.
+Fonolo allows for number of concurrent call-backs for each Target to be limited.
 A client may want to limit the number of callbacks for a number of reasons, including:

 - There may be a limited number of lines available to handle queued calls.

 - There may not be enough agents actively handling calls on a particular day to complete all callback requests.